5jvm0u4/How-to-install-MainsailOS/README.md

 Notice sometimes only accessing via IPv4 address will work consistantly, and also, Mainsail is unprotected, never open it to WAN unless you know what you're doing.
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/7286a54b-02eb-47b0-b29e-b2262fd97dd7" />

+After finishing "First boot" section, move to How to flash klipper to BigTreeTech Octopus V1.0 for further instructions.